 East Coast Park is one of the favorites for locals to enjoy a day out in the sun and be near the beach.
 After going through a series of revitalizing, the area is now replete with eateries and most importantly for the kids, a huge outdoor playground!

-This new installation boasts space of 3500 square metres, and right in the middle of it lies the 3 story high tower.
+This new installation boasts space of 3500 square meters, and right in the middle of it lies the 3 stories high tower.
 There are rope bridges connected to the tower and kids can slide down 3 different slides.
 As they move inside of the tower, they can climb their way up to the top of the tower using a funnel net in the middle.

-Across the playground, children can also play on the swings and sensory play panels, or make fun of each other with the taling tubes.
+Across the playground, children can also play on the swings and sensory play panels.
 This playground provides hours of fun for the young ones!
-What’s more, it’s a great way for them to pick up motor skills, hand eye coordination, as well as movement.
+What’s more, it’s a great way for them to pick up motor skills, hand-eye coordination, as well as movement.